After a long day at work, you probably want to get home as soon as possible. But, on most days, that’s easier said than done.

 No community is like your community.
 Big Data helps you find the precise solutions you need to shorten traveling commutes, like improving your public transit system and first-mile/last-mile solutions, implementing new carpooling programs, and designing active transportation infrastructure.

-One concern you may have as an urban planner is that steps you take to improve commutes might not solve the problem.
+One concern you may have as an urban planner is that the steps you take to improve commutes might not solve the problem.
 In the past, without data in your corner, this was a definite possibility.
 Today, when you use data, however, you can mitigate that risk by being sure of the factors that impact commutes.
 Even better, you can easily measure project performance as you implement different solutions and adjust your strategy to optimize results.

 What the Government Can Gain by Using Big Data for Commutes Across America